 Another naturally made path takes you down the front of Colmers Hill.
 Follow the bottom of the hill round until you see a gate leading onto Shute’s Lane.

 Walk down Shute’s Lane to arrive in Symondsbury Village.
 You will pass the church and school.
-Turn right into Manor Yard and stop at our café for refreshments!
+Turn right to stop at our café for refreshments!

 Things to remember: